Sunday, 10 December 2023

 The headline is misleading – even if an increasing number of cafes see themselves in the tradition of Viennese coffee houses when it comes to the stuccoed interior, the dark wooden furniture, a selection of daily newspapers as well as the menu, they will usually serve Italian-style coffee drinks.
 The perfect place for breakfast and a coffee break at any time of the day, you will also be served lunch and snacks throughout the day.
 Expect however to order more of the deliciously handcrafted cakes than you initially intended to.

-Since Iunu stopped serving Turkish mocca the only place offering responsibly sourced oriental-style coffee I am aware of is located in Haidhausen's Breisacher Straße: Saladins Souk has however rather irrational opening hours, so better come here when you are in the vicinity anyway.
+Since Iunu stopped serving Turkish mocca the only place offering responsibly sourced oriental-style coffee in Haidhausen is Saladins Souk with its rather irrational opening hours.
 If it is closed you may move next door to Erbils vegan Turkish eatery.

 Italian style bars

 Pop in, have a coffee, a chat, a sweet, and pop out again – the Italian bar is the hotspot of a neighbourhood.
 To my deepest regret its Bavarian incarnation is no more (landlord cancelled contract with the coffee roastery), but